-Rhode Island Criminal Defense Lawyers Are Here to Help
+Rhode Island Resisting Arrest Defense Lawyers Are Here to Help

-If you or a loved one has been charged with resisting arrest in Rhode Island, you should contact an experienced criminal defense attorney at Abilheira Law, LLC as soon as possible.
+If you or a loved one has been charged with resisting arrest in Rhode Island, you should contact an experienced resisting arrest defense attorney at Abilheira Law, LLC as soon as possible.
 We can help fight to protect your rights and save you from harsh penalties.

 Ready to tell us more about your charges?
 Fill out a free case evaluation today.